Experian credit score, rating and report

 561-720 | Poor | You have a chance of being approved for credit but are likely to be charged a high interest rate and receive a low limit. |

-721-880 | Fair | You have a good chance of being approved for credit and you should be offered a reasonable interest rate, but you’re likely to receive a low credit limit. |
+721-880 | Fair | You have a good chance of being approved for credit, and you should be offered a reasonable interest rate, but you’re likely to receive a low credit limit. |

-881-960 | Good | You’re likely to be approved for credit and will be offered a reasonably good – but not the best – interest rate. |
+881-960 | Good | You’re likely to be approved for credit and offered a reasonably good – but not the best – interest rate. |

 961-999 | Excellent | You’re very likely to be approved for a competitive credit offer. |